yguitton/training-material/topics/proteomics/tutorials/DIA_Analysis_OSW/tutorial.md

 >
 > > <solution-title></solution-title>
 > >
 > > 1.
 Yes, we can see a clearly different distribution of the target identification and the decoys.
 Both, target and decoy distribution were highest around 0.
-However, the target distribution shows a second peak at positiv d-score values.
+However, the target distribution shows a second peak at positive d-score values.
 > > 2.
 The decoy identifications show a Gaussian distribution around 0 which could be explained by the fact that the decoy sequences were randomly generated alterations from the target sequences in the spectral library (see [DIA library generation tutorial]({{site.baseurl}}/topics/proteomics/tutorials/DIA_lib_OSW/tutorial.html)).
 Most target identifications show also d-scores around 0, thus reflect potential false positive identifications.
 Only the distribution of target identifications shows a second increase in higher d-score values, representing more confident identifications.
 > >
 > {: .solution}